Enjoy June homeschool celebrations!

 June is shaping up to be a warm month for most, but don’t let that hinder the family fun.
 Plan to get outside early in the morning and later in the evening to enjoy the outdoors; make cool snack and salad and punch recipes, read books on the couch during the hottest part of the day, and make lots of memories with the ones you love during the month of June.

 You might also like:

-She loves to encourage other families to do the same and is looking forward to the release of her parenting book, 365 Ways to Love Your Child: Turning Little Moments into Lasting Memories, published by Revell.
+She loves to encourage other families to do the same and would love to share her parenting book, 365 Ways to Love Your Child: Turning Little Moments into Lasting Memories, published by Revell.
 Julie would love to connect with you on her Facebook Group of the same name, 365 Ways to Love Your Child, where she and others share fun ways to show love to kids.